Mean-field limits for non-linear Hawkes processes with inhibition on a Erd\H{o}s-R\'{e}nyi-graph: Proofs

 almost surely and in $L^2$ by the continuous mapping theorem. \begin{proof}[Proof of Lemma \ref{l:donsker}] The result is a martingale central limit theorem, hence we need to identify the covariance structure.
 By \cite[Theorem I.4.52]{jacod2013limit},

 The compensator of $Z^{N,j}$ is given by $\int_0^\cdot h(I^{N,j}_s)ds$, whence, by \cite[Proposition I.4.50 b)]{jacod2013limit},

 Analogously we obtain

 The desired convergence in distribution follows from \cite[Theorem VIII.3.8, b)(ii)$\to$(i)]{jacod2013limit}: $[\sup -\beta_5]$ holds as the first characteristic is 0, and $[\hat{\delta}_5-\mathbb R]$ is obvious as the jumps of $\widetilde X^{N,k},X^{N,U},X^{N,0}$ have size $1/{\sqrt{N}}$.
 Finally, condition $[\gamma_5-\mathbb R]$ is precisely the convergence of the predictable quadratic covariation above. \\By Skorohod's Theorem, we can extend our probability space such that this convergence is almost surely with respect to Skorohod distance, and by continuity of the limit it is equivalent to local uniform convergence.
-For $L^2$ convergence, observe that $ X^{N,U},X^{N,0},\widetilde X^{N,k}$ are compensated point processes with intensity bounded by $||h||$.
-Let $Y$ be a unit rate Poisson process, then uniform integrability follows from the computation
+For $L^2$ convergence, observe that $ X^{N,U},X^{N,0},\widetilde X^{N,k}$ are compensated point processes with intensity bounded by $N||h||$.
+Let $Y$ be a unit rate Poisson process and $B$ be a standard Brownian motion, such that $M^U_t=B_{\int_0^th(I_s)ds}$(\cite[Theorem~16.4]{b2Kallenberg2002}).
+Then uniform integrability follows from the computation

-where we used Doob's and Minkovski's inequalities. \end{proof}
+where we used Doob's and Minkovski's inequalities.
+In the third inequality, we used the time-change representation of point processes (see e.g.\ Chapter~6 of \cite{EthierKurtz86}), which we already used in Lemma~\ref{l:reform}. \end{proof}